 Other Ingredients

-- 2 pound sunchokes/Jerusalem artichokes (cleaned, cut into chunks)
+- 2 pounds sunchokes/Jerusalem artichokes (cleaned, cut into chunks)

 - 1½ cups apple cider vinegar